 So before reading this article any further, if you do not know about docker-compose, go and read about it.

-There are three primary services which are required for proper functioning of the Octane Server – Octane, Oracle DB and Elastic Search.
+Three primary services are required for the proper functioning of the Octane Server – Octane, Oracle DB and Elastic Search.
 The difficulty was to set up adequate configuration options for these services and the appropriate setup for communication between them.
-I tried searching on Docker Hub for any prebuilt images.
+I searched on Docker Hub for any pre-built images.
 Fortunately, I found some pre-built Docker images for my purpose.
 So I started writing my config file.

 Here is my config file for easy reference.